 Vehicle Code 21464 VC is the California statute that makes it a crime for a person to deface or interfere with a traffic control device.
-A violation of this law typically results in a fine, but it could lead to a felony charge and jail or prison time if it leads to the death of another person.
+A violation typically results in a fine, but it could lead to a felony charge and jail or prison time if it leads to the death of another person.

 Examples of unlawful acts

 - hitting a stop sign with a baseball bat.

 - coloring over a yield sign with a can of spray paint.